Discover Utah’s mighty 5 National Parks

 Landscape Arch, Arches National Park

 Can you drive around Bryce Canyon?
-Most of Bryce Canyon is best seen by car and to drive through the park would take only three hours.
+Most of Bryce Canyon is best seen by car; driving through the park would take only three hours.
 There is an entrance fee of $35 per vehicle to enter Bryce National Park.

-How long to spend in Bryce Canyon?
+How long should you spend in Bryce Canyon?
 This is one National Park that you can explore in just a day.
-If you have more than one day here, that’s great, hike away.
-For those passing through on your American Road Trip, we would advise arriving early to beat any crowds and visiting the visitors centre.
-There are a few short hikes which will lead to some awesome vista points.
-Inspiration point is an amphitheatre shape and from here you can witness the hoodoos.
+If you have more than one day here, that’s great; hike away.
+For those passing through on your American Road Trip, we advise arriving early to beat any crowds and visiting the visitors centre.
+A few short hikes will lead to some fantastic vista points.
+The inspiration point is an amphitheatre shape, and from here, you can witness the hoodoos.

 When is the best time of year to visit Bryce Canyon National Park?

-In the winter months, the hoodoos get a slight sprinkling of snow which is certainly quite magical to see.
-During the summer months, the park tends to stay cool due to its high elevation.
-Spring and autumn are good times to visit as there are smaller crowds visiting the park.
+In the winter, the hoodoos get a slight sprinkling of snow, which is undoubtedly quite magical.
+The park tends to stay cool during the summer months due to its high elevation.
+Spring and autumn are good times to visit as smaller crowds visit the park.

 Click here to view our Road Trip Itineraries that explore Bryce National Park…